ConfIC-RCA: Statistically Grounded Efficient Estimation of Segmentation Quality: Conformal RCA

 \subsection{Proposed Method}

 Traditional RCA yields a point estimate of segmentation quality for an individual image, as defined in Eq.~\eqref{eq:RCA-estimate}.
 However, it does not quantify the uncertainty associated with this prediction.
-To address this limitation, we extend RCA following a split conformal prediction approach, producing prediction intervals with statistical guarantees.
+To address this limitation, we extend RCA following a split conformal prediction approach, producing prediction intervals with statistical guarantees under standard conformal assumptions.

 Let $\mathcal{C} = \{(I_j^C, S_{I_j^C}, S_{I_j^C}^{GT})\}_{j=1}^n$ be a calibration set of images with both predicted ($S_{I_j^C}$) and ground-truth ($S_{I_j^C}^{GT}$) segmentations.
 For each calibration sample $(I_j^C, S_{I_j^C})$, we apply the RCA procedure: we train a reverse segmenter $f_{I_j^C, S_{I_j}^C}$ using $S_{I_j^C}$ as pseudo-ground truth, evaluate it on the reference database $D$, and obtain the corresponding RCA scores $\mathcal{Y}_j^C$ following Eq.~\eqref{eq:RCA-scores}.
 We also compute the true quality score $y(S_{I_j^C}) = \rho(S_{I_j^C}, S_{I_j^C}^{GT})$ of each sample in the calibration set.